Ed Miliband: Harvard

-Parliamentary career
+Early parliamentary career (2005–2010)

 In early 2005, Miliband resigned his advisory role to HM Treasury to stand for election.
 Kevin Hughes, then the Labour MP for Doncaster North, announced in February of that year that he would be standing down at the next election due to being diagnosed with motor neurone disease.
 Miliband applied for selection to be the candidate in the safe Labour seat and won, beating off a close challenge from Michael Dugher, then a SPAD to Defence Secretary Geoff Hoon.

 Gordon Brown visited Doncaster North during the general election campaign to support his former adviser.
 Miliband was elected on 5 May 2005, with 55.5% of the vote and a majority of 12,656.
 He made his maiden speech in the House of Commons on 23 May, responding to comments made by future Speaker John Bercow.
 In Blair's frontbench reshuffle in May 2006, he was made Minister for the Third Sector, with responsibility for voluntary and charity organisations.